nefarious-kitsune/aow-event-proposal/suggestions-iw.md

 Ideas on game improvement from players of Art of War:Legion.

-## Higher level troops doing less damage
+## 👍Higher level troops doing less damage

 [Suggestion by Petrus PT#5302](https://discord.com/channels/658594298983350293/659077000027308104/930070379173675048)
 > Fix IW.
 It is unacceptable that using the same formation with stronger